Indications for use

 The frequency of adverse reactions is defined using the following convention:

-- very common (more than 1 in 10 animals displaying adverse reactions during the course of one treatment)
+- very common (more than 1 in 10 animals treated displaying adverse reactions)

 Studies involving the use of the vaccine during early pregnancy were inconclusive, therefore vaccination is not recommended during the first 14 days of pregnancy.

 No safety study on the reproductive performance has been conducted in male rabbits (bucks).
 Therefore, the vaccination of breeding bucks is not recommended.

 No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product.
 A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.